Vector Symbolic Finite State Machines in Attractor Neural Networks: Relation to other architectures

 While there is a large body of work concerning the equivalence between RNNs and FSMs, their implementations broadly fall into a few categories.
-There are those that require iterative gradient descent methods to mimic an FSM \cite{zeng_learning_1993, lee_giles_learning_1995, das_unified_1994}, which makes them difficult to train for large FSMs, and improbable for use in biology.
-There are those that require creating a new FSM with an explicitly expanded state set, $Z' := Z \times S$, such that there is a new state for every old state-stimulus pair \cite{minsky_computation_1967, sanfeliu_algebraic_1999}, which is unfavourable due to the the explosion of (usually one-hot) states needing to be represented, as well as the difficulty of adding new states or stimuli iteratively.
-There are those that require higher-order weight tensors in order to explicitly provide a weight entry for every unique state-stimulus pair \cite{omlin_fuzzy_1998, forcada_finite-state_2001, mali_neural_2020}.
-As well as being non-distributed, the weight tensors require synapses to connect between more than two neurons, which is difficult to implement and non-biological \cite{krotov_large_2021}.
-In \cite{recanatesi_memory_2017} transitions are triggered by adiabatically modulating a global inhibition parameter, such that the network may transition between similar stored patterns.
+There are those that require iterative gradient descent methods to mimic an FSM \cite{zeng_learning_1993, lee_giles_learning_1995, das_unified_1994, pollack_induction_1991}, which makes them difficult to train for large FSMs, and improbable for use in biology.
+There are those that require creating a new FSM with an explicitly expanded state set, $Z' := Z \times S$, such that there is a new state for every old state-stimulus pair \cite{minsky_computation_1967, alquezar_algebraic_1995}, which is unfavourable due to the the explosion of (usually one-hot) states needing to be represented, as well as the difficulty of adding new states or stimuli iteratively.
+There are those that require higher-order weight tensors in order to explicitly provide a weight entry for every unique state-stimulus pair \cite{omlin_fuzzy_1998, forcada_finite-state_2001, mali_neural_2020} which, as well as being non-distributed, may be more difficult to implement, for example requiring the use of Sigma-Pi units \cite{koch_biophysics_1998, groschner_biophysical_2022} or a large number of hidden neurons with 2-body synaptic interactions only \cite{krotov_large_2021}.

+In \oldcite{recanatesi_memory_2017} transitions are triggered by adiabatically modulating a global inhibition parameter, such that the network may transition between similar stored patterns.
 Lacking however is a method to construct a network to perform arbitrary, controllable transitions between states.
-In \cite{chen_attractor-state_2020} an in-depth analysis of small populations of rate-based neurons is conducted, wherein synapses with short-term synaptic depression enable a rich behaviour of itinerancy between attractor states, but does not scale to large systems and arbitrary stored memories.
+In \oldcite{chen_attractor-state_2020} an in-depth analysis of small populations of rate-based neurons is conducted, wherein synapses with short-term synaptic depression enable a rich behaviour of itinerancy between attractor states, but does not scale to large systems and arbitrary stored memories.

 Most closely resembling our approach, however, are earlier works concerned with the related task of creating a sequence of transitions between attractor states in Hopfield-like neural networks.
 The majority of these efforts rely upon the use of synaptic delays, such that the postsynaptic sum on a time step $t$ depends, for example, also on the network state at time $t-10$, rather than just $t-1$.
 These delay synapses thus allow attractor cross-terms of the form $\vec{x}^{\nu+1}\vec{x}^{\nu \intercal}$ to become influential only after the network has inhabited an attractor state for a certain amount of time, triggering a walk between attractor states \cite{sompolinsky_temporal_1986, kleinfeld_sequential_1986}.
 This then also allowed for the construction of networks with state-dependent input-triggered transitions \cite{gutfreund_processing_1988, amit_neural_1988, drossaers_hopfield_1992}.
 Similar networks were shown to function without the need for synaptic delays, but require fine tuning of network parameters and suffer from extremely low storage capacity \cite{buhmann_noise-driven_1987, amit_modeling_1989}.
 In any case, the need for synaptic delay elements represents a large requirement on any substrate which might implement such a network, and indeed are problematic to implement in neuromorphic systems \cite{nielsen_compact_2017}.